jgrss/geowombat/doc/source/tutorial-crs.rst

             print(src.resampling)
             print(src.res)

-To transform an `xarray.DataArray` outside of a configuration context, use the :func:`geowombat.transform_crs` function.
+To transform an :class:`xarray.DataArray` outside of a configuration context, use the :func:`geowombat.transform_crs` function.

 .. ipython:: python